Thorpe le Street

 Thorpe le Street is a hamlet and former civil parish, now in the parish of Hayton, in the East Riding of Yorkshire, England.

+Location

 It is situated approximately 3.5 mi south-east of the market town of Pocklington and 3 mi north-west of the market town of Market Weighton.
 It lies to the south of the A1079 road.
 In 1931 the parish had a population of 28.

+History

-On 1 April 1935 the parish was abolished and merged with Hayton.
-The Roman Road known as Cade's Roadis thought likely to have passed through it, which would explain "-le-Street".
+Thorpe le Street was formerly a township in the parish of Nun-Burn-holme, in 1866 Thorpe le Street became a civil parish on 1 April 1935 the parish was abolished and merged with Hayton.
+The name Thorpe derives from the Old Norse þorp meaning 'secondary settlement'.The Roman Road known as Cade's Road is thought likely to have passed through it, which would explain "-le-Street".